aws-samples/aws-modernization-with-nirmata/content/1_setup/nctl-setup.md

 ![nctl login command](/images/nctl-copy.png)

 Enter this command in the VS Code Server

 Output should look similar to below but with your Nirmata User ID and Token:
 ```
 nctl login --url https://nirmata.io --userid youremail@email.com --token 7nE***
 ```
 🚀 Congrats!
-You now have successfully installed NCTL and can move on to the next section!
+You now have successfully installed `nctl` and can move on to the next section!